dongwubaohuzhe/vid-subs/MP4 Subtitle Generator.md

     python main.py
     ```

+3.  **FFmpeg Path (if prompted):** If FFmpeg is not found in your system's PATH, the script will prompt you to enter the full path to your FFmpeg executable (e.g., `C:\ffmpeg\bin\ffmpeg.exe` on Windows or `/usr/local/bin/ffmpeg` on macOS/Linux).
+You can also set the `FFMPEG_PATH` variable directly in `main.py` if you prefer.

-3.  **Enter folder path:** The script will prompt you to enter the path to the folder containing your MP4 video files.
+4.  **Enter folder path:** The script will then prompt you to enter the path to the folder containing your MP4 video files.
 You can drag and drop the folder into the terminal window to automatically paste its path, or type it manually.

-4.  **Output:** For each MP4 file in the specified folder, an SRT file with the same name (e.g., `your_video.srt`) will be created in the same directory.
+5.  **Output:** For each MP4 file in the specified folder, an SRT file with the same name (e.g., `your_video.srt`) will be created in the same directory.
 Any existing `.wav` or `.srt` files with matching names will be overwritten.

 ## Playing Subtitles in Windows Media Player